 How to apply

-This is the fastest way to get your number.
+This is the fastest way to get your EIN.
 The site will validate your information and issue the EIN immediately.
 To use the online application, the following must be true:

-- Your principal business, office, or legal residence is in the United States or a United States Territory.
+- Your principal business, office, or legal residence is in the United States or a United States Territory; and

-- The responsible party (principal officer, general partner, grantor, owner, trustee, etc.) must have a valid Social Security number, Individual Taxpayer Identification number (ITIN), or Employer Identification Number.
+- The responsible party (principal officer, general partner, grantor, owner, trustee, etc.) must have a valid Social Security number, Individual Taxpayer Identification number (ITIN), or EIN.

 Apply by fax or mail